alex-aziz/Drug-Discovery-with-Python/README.md

 The sessions were prepared by a summer student and Manchester Metropolitan University and has received funding from the AI for Chemistry: AIchemy Hub (EPSRC grant EP/Y028775/1 and EP/Y028759/1).

 The work is ongoing, especially the final sessions on BioActivity and AutoDock Vina.
-The intention is to develop the content into a computational chemistry course on Drug Discovery that can be delivered at Manchester Met and beyond.
+The intention is to develop the content into a computational chemistry course on Drug Discovery that can be delivered at Manchester Met. and beyond.
 Therefore, contributions to the learning resource are welcome.

 ## Authors
 - Mr Zhaohui Jiang